eleni-tkm/webGIS-on-Sundays/qgis-to-leaflet-1/README.md

 - Export your data in geojson format in the 'data' folder

 **▶️ Run the Demo (Windows)**
--clone the repo
+- clone the repo<br />
--open cmd and navigate to the folder that contains the code -run python -m http.server 8000 (you should have python installed) -type localhost:8000 in a browser
+- open cmd and navigate to the folder that contains the code<br />
+- run python -m http.server 8000 (you should have python installed)<br />
+- type localhost:8000 in a browser<br />
--to free the post and kill the server hit ctrl+C
+- to free the post and kill the server hit ctrl+C<br />

 -------------------------------------------